What is an attack surface?

-- Access control.
+- Control access.
 Organizations should limit access to sensitive data and resources both internally and externally.
-Physical measures, like locking, access cards, biometric systems and multifactor authentication (see video below), can be used.
+They can use physical measures, such as locking access cards, biometric systems and multifactor authentication.

-- Complexity elimination.
+- Remove complexities.
 Unnecessary or unused software can result in policy mistakes, enabling bad actors to exploit these endpoints.
-All system functionality must be assessed and maintained regularly.
+All system functionalities must be assessed and maintained regularly.

-- Regular scanning.
+- Scan regularly.
 Digital assets and data centers must be scanned regularly to spot potential vulnerabilities.

-- Network segmentation.
-Tools like firewalls and strategies like microsegmentation can be used to divide the network into smaller units.
+- Use network segmentation.
+Tools such as firewalls and strategies including microsegmentation can divide the network into smaller units.

 What is the difference between an attack surface and an attack vector?

 - Cyber attacks.
-These are deliberate attacks done by cybercriminals to gain unauthorized access to an organization's network.
-Examples include phishing attempts and malicious software, like Trojans, viruses, ransomware or unethical malware.
+These are deliberate attacks cybercriminals use to gain unauthorized access to an organization's network.
+Examples include phishing attempts and malicious software, such as Trojans, viruses, ransomware or unethical malware.

 - Network data interception.
-Network hackers may attempt to extract data like passwords and other sensitive information directly from the network.
+Network hackers might attempt to extract data such as passwords and other sensitive information directly from the network.

 - Data breaches.
-Inside threats, such as rogue employees, social engineering ploys and unauthorized users posing as service workers, can result in the leaking of sensitive data to the general public.
+Inside threats -- such as rogue employees, social engineering ploys and unauthorized users posing as service workers -- can result in sensitive data being leaked to the general public.

 How to manage digital attack surfaces

-A network attack surface is the totality of all vulnerabilities in connected hardware and software.
-In order to keep the network secure, network administrators must proactively seek ways to reduce the number and size of attack surfaces.
+Digital attack surfaces are all the hardware and software that connect to an organization's network.
+To keep the network secure, network administrators must proactively seek ways to reduce the number and size of attack surfaces.

-There is a law of computing that states that the more code you have running on a system, the greater the chance that the system will have an exploitable security vulnerability.
-This means that one of the most important steps IT administrators can take to secure a system is to reduce the amount of code being executed, which helps reduce the software attack surface.
+There's a law of computing that states that the more code that's running on a system, the greater the chance the system will have an exploitable security vulnerability.
+One of the most important steps administrators can take to secure a system is to reduce the amount of code being executed, which helps reduce the software attack surface.